 ***Download a complimentary abstract of the report here.***

-About Everest Group Everest Group is a consulting and research firm focused on strategic IT, business services, engineering services, and sourcing.
-Our clients include leading global enterprises, service providers, and investors.
-Through our research-informed insights and deep experience, we guide clients in their journeys to achieve heightened operational and financial performance, accelerated value delivery, and high-impact business outcomes.
-Details and in-depth content are available at http://www.everestgrp.com.
+Everest Group is a research firm focused on strategic IT, business services, engineering services, and sourcing.
+Our clients include leading global companies, service providers, and investors.
+Clients use our services to guide their journeys to achieve heightened operational and financial performance, accelerated value delivery, and high-impact business outcomes.
+Details and in-depth content are available at http://www.everestgrp.com

 *Note: For the purposes of this report, Everest Group uses the term GBS to include Shared Services Centers (SSCs), Global In-house Centers (GICs) and Global Capability Centers (GCCs), although distinctions in these business models can be made.